Cluttered Desk, Cluttered Mind – Don’t Let a Messy Office Affect Your Productivity

 Researchers at Yale recently identified that the anterior cingulate cortex and insula, the two places your brain associates with pain, illuminate when you let go of things you own and feel connected to.

 At work, structured surroundings allow us to be more efficient and effective, but when stacks of paper and a disorganised desk take over your workspace, motivation and profitability fly out the window.
 Surrounding clutter competes for your attention, distracting your focus, and thought process.

 The National Association of Professional Organizers (NAPO) states that the number one challenge in being organised is paper clutter.
 Some studies reveal the average person wastes up to 4.3 hours a week looking for papers, which adds stress and frustration to the workplace while reducing concentration and creative thinking.

-Bryan Hunter from Instant Offices, the world’s largest office broking service dedicated to finding ideal flexible work spaces for clients, emphasises: “Keeping your company organised is paramount to keep staff mobilised, sustain high office productivity, and remain focused on priorities and profitability.
+Bryan Hunter from Instant Offices, the world’s largest office brokering service dedicated to finding ideal flexible workspaces for clients, emphasises: “Keeping your company organised is paramount to keep staff mobilised, sustain high office productivity, and remain focused on priorities and profitability.
 Whether you are a large organisation or a small business owner, maintaining a clutter-free office can have a huge effect on the bottom line.”